IU-IPOD-F20/map-projects-team-6/README.md

 Java - for backend (server with db)

-Kotlin - for Android application (cient views)
+Spring - for Web application (cient views)

 # Organizaion